ChaitanyaRangu/Talkback-AI/README.md

    ```sh
    npm install
    ```
-3. Create a `.env` file in the project root with:
+3. Edit the existing `.env` file in the project root with:
    ```
    OPENAI_API_KEY=your_key_here
    PORT=8000